-14. Go/No Go Review
+xiv.
+Go/No-Go Review

-Each project selected under this FOA will be subject to a periodic project evaluation referred to as a go/no go Review.
-Federal funding beyond the go/no go decision point (continuation funding), is contingent on (1) the availability of funds appropriated by Congress for the purpose of this program and the availability of future-year budget authority; (2) meeting the objectives, milestones, deliverables, and decision point criteria of recipient's approved project and obtaining approval from EERE to continue work on the project; and (3) the submittal of required reports in accordance with the Statement of Project Objectives.
+Each project selected under this FOA will be subject to a periodic project evaluation referred to as a Go/No-Go Review.
+Federal funding beyond the Go/No Go decision point (continuation funding), is contingent on (1) the availability of funds appropriated by Congress for the purpose of this program and the availability of future-year budget authority; (2) meeting the objectives, milestones, deliverables, and decision point criteria of recipient's approved project and obtaining approval from EERE to continue work on the project; and (3) the submittal of required reports in accordance with the Statement of Project Objectives.